LinshenLiu622/EMC2/README.md

 <!-- 5 here is training and installation code  -->
 ## Model Training and Testing
 The model is based on Openpcdet framework.
 Here is the detail process.
+For dataset access or questions, please contact us at: lliu148@jh.edu.
 ### Customized Training Dataset Preparing

 To generate customized NuScenes subsets (e.g., for specific scenes or categories), run the following commands for each subset: